MicrosoftDocs/VBA-Docs/outlook/Concepts/Getting-Started/support-for-keeping-add-ins-enabled.md

 - Polling is an expensive operation, so always prefer an event-driven model over polling.

+> [!NOTE]
+> You cannot prevent Outlook from disabling add-ins in the following conditions:
+>
+> - The add-in crashes Outlook.
+>
+> - The add-in cannot be loaded.
+>
+> In these cases, the cause of the crash or the loading failure need to be fixed together with the add-in owner.

 ## System administrator control over add-ins

 The user has control over which add-ins run on their computer.
 Beginning with Office 2013, system administrators can configure an enhanced level of control for add-ins by using group policy.
 Group policy will always override user settings and users are prevented from changing add-in settings for add-ins that have been configured by the group policy **List of Managed Add-ins**.